apache/opendal/docs/rfcs/0090-limited-reader.md

 # Future possibilities

-- Refactor the parquet reading logic to make most use of `range_reader`.
+- Refactor the parquet reading logic to make the most use of `range_reader`.